Amanda, Iceland Senior Specialist

 I began this journey without knowing much about Korean culture or language, and quite frankly, nothing about being a teacher, but in the end, none of that mattered.
 Living in South Korea opened my eyes to the world and led me to travel all over Europe and through parts of South America, Asia and Africa.
 I recently went to Iceland and fell in love with the glacial mountains, volcanoes and waterfalls.
 Fortunately, I have the opportunity to talk about Iceland all day at Audley and share my experiences with others planning to go there.

-Start planning your trip to Iceland with Amanda by calling
+Start planning your trip to Iceland with Amanda

 Q&A with Amanda